 Most of the items in the collection of Alanus University can be borrowed (exception see non-circulating collection).
 Once you have successfully researched the literature using the online library catalogue, note the location (the so-called shelfmark = label on the spine of the book) and remove the borrowable media from the shelf yourself.
 The holdings are arranged systematically by subject area.
 At the lending desk, the checked out book will be registered on your user account.

-The borrowing period is usually four weeks or six weeks for part-time students.
+The loan period is usually four weeks or six weeks for part-time students.

 The non-circulating collection is comprised of media that cannot be borrowed and can only be used on the library premises.
 These are generally the latest issue of a journal, hardback journals or media in the reserve collection for a semester (temporarily for the duration of the semester syllabi).
 Media that are permanently part of the non-circulating collection are marked with a small yellow dot on the spine of the book.